-- Course Release.
+- Course Release - please note: course release is not course buy-out.
 Some researchers need time off from teaching in order to prepare a major proposal.
 ISSR funds can be used to hire a faculty associate to teach a course normally covered by faculty.
 If you ask for funds for a faculty associate, include with your application a letter from your department or the director of your school indicating that she or he supports your request.
-Please note: course release is not course buy-out.

 - Student workers.
 Support for student workers, either graduate or undergraduate, will be in the form of hourly student-worker wages.

 - Software and data relevant to the proposal.